corbtastik/mongodb-on-k8s/README.md

 __step-4__

 Deploy MongoDB Ops Manager in a Pod as well as a 3 member MongoDB ReplicaSet for the Ops Manager application database.
-Each startup time we vary based on Hardware and quota given to Minikube, however expect to wait 5-10 mins for everything to reach Running status.
+Each startup time will vary based on Hardware and quota given to Minikube, however expect to wait 5-10 mins for everything to reach Running status.

-If you're on a macbook you'll know its working because the fans should be spinning.

 ```bash
 kubectl apply -f mongodb-ops-manager.yml